Time and Combat

 Grappling (Gp) attacks are those in which an attacker attempts to limit the motions of another with his or her very body.
 A series of maneuvers on the part of the grappler allows them to shift their Brawn such that it will partially or fully pin their foe, and may inflict damage in the process.
 A black or red grappling result means that the maneuver has failed utterly, and that one's opponent has avoided being grappled entirely.

 A blue grappling attack indicates a partial hold has been scored, and that the attacker has limited his or her opponent's movements somewhat.
-A yellow grappling ACT means a grappler has achieved a full hold, and has prevented their foe from moving at all.
-He may also inflict damage upon the held individual if his or her Brawn is greater than their opponent's.
+A yellow grappling ACTION means a grappler has achieved a full hold, and has prevented their foe from moving at all.
+Damage is inflicted on the held individual if his or her Brawn is greater than their opponent's.
 One may perform one action in addition to maintaining a hold each turn.

 Charging (Ch) attacks are those which combine movement and combat, a high speed body check which terminates at the target - usually violently.
-A charging individual may make his or her full movement and still execute a charging maneuver - in fact, this is usually required, as one must move at least one full sector in order to inflict a charging attack upon a target (whether it is a living foe or an inanimate object).
+A charging individual may make his or her full movement and still execute a charging maneuver.
+In fact, this is usually required, as one must move at least eleven sectors to inflict a charging attack upon a target (whether it is a living foe or an inanimate object).

-A character may add a +1 RS to hit for each sector moved through before attempting a charge, to a maximum of +3 RS (with a practical limit of rank value 500).
+A character may add a +1 RS to hit for every eleven sectors moved through before attempting a charge, to a maximum of +3 RS (with a practical limit of rank value 500).
 A charging character rolls on his or her Fortitude to see whether or not they can hit, cross-referencing the die roll against the charging portion of the Master Table's effects row.
 There are four potential results of a charging attack.

 A black result indicates that the charging character missed his or her target entirely - and it's quite possible they'll careen into something else if their target was in a crowded area.
-A red ACT means they struck their foe, inflicting full damage (see below).
-A blue ACT indicates the target was hit, and may suffer a Pound result as well.
-A yellow charging ACT shows a Concuss result has been scored in addition to mere damage.
+A red ACTION means they struck their foe, inflicting full damage (see below).
+A blue ACTION indicates the target was hit, and may suffer a Pound result as well.
+A yellow charging ACTION shows a Concuss result has been scored in addition to mere damage.

 Damage for a charging maneuver is based on the Fortitude or body armor of the attacker, whichever is higher.